Everything's Going Remote/Online—For Now

 Food (including the LCC Rainy Day Food Pantry) is not currently available on campus during our physical campus closure.
 Check the service availability site for details.

-- Food for Lane County has provided a list of all area schools providing food for K12 students.
+- Food for Lane County has excellent resources, including a list of all area food pantries, including the mobile pantry, and their availability.

 - The City of Eugene has compiled a website with resources related to housing for the Eugene/Springfield area

 - #RealCollege Guide to further assistance (nationwide food, childcare, work/employment, etc.)

 LCC announces the availability of small supplementary assistance funds to provide financial support to students who do not qualify for Federal Financial Aid, with a focus on DACA /Dreamer /undocumented students.
 These funds come from different sources, such as private donations and grants, including: Esperanza Fund, Puertas Abiertas CTE Fund, Career Pathways, ESL Scholarship Fund, IME-Mexican Consulate.